yodaos-project/yoda-book/en/yodaos-source/testing/test-tools-introduce.md

 ### Q & A

-- Q1:设备上覆盖率文件生成位置？
+- Q1: Where is the coverage file generation location on the device?

-- A1: 由执行 tape 是传入的 --coverage 参数决定(以上脚本是生成在设备根目录的 .nyc_output 目录下)。
+- A1: Determined by the execution of the tape --the coverage parameter (the above script is generated in the .nyc_output directory of the device root).

-- Q2:生成覆盖率报告报错，找不到目录 .nyc_output？
+- Q2: Generate coverage report error, can't find directory .nyc_output?

-- A2: 因为生成报告的命令默认是从当前目录下的 .nyc_output 文件中去读取覆盖率文件。
+- A2: Because the command to generate the report defaults to reading the coverage file from the .nyc_output file in the current directory.

-- Q3: 生成的覆盖率报告位置？
+- Q3: Is the generated coverage report location?

-- A3: 项目根目录下，自动生成 coverage 目录，打开目录下的 index.html 文件即可。
+- A3: Under the project root directory, the coverage directory is automatically generated, and the index.html file in the directory can be opened.

-- Q4: 访问报告页面，查看源码覆盖详情，报错提示目录找不到?
+- Q4: Visit the report page to view the source code coverage details.
+The error message indicates that the directory cannot be found.

-- A4: 请确保你的源码目录跟报告的 coverage 目录保持平级。
+- A4: Make sure your source directory is level with the reported coverage directory.

-- Q5: 执行单测发现功能有问题?
+- Q5: Is there a problem with the single test discovery function?

-- A5: 可能是 push 打桩文件过程中确保非 js 文件不受影响。
+- A5: It may be that the push piling file process ensures that non-js files are not affected.

-- Q6: 执行单测后发现生成的覆盖率文件内不是完整的 json 格式，导致无法生成报告?
+- Q6: After performing the single test, it is found that the generated coverage file is not in the complete json format, resulting in the failure to generate a report.

-- A6: 确保一个测试进程中有且只有一个地方监听到该进程结束并去生成覆盖率文件。监听进程这段逻辑已经集成到 tape 中。
+- A6: Make sure there is only one place in a test process that listens to the end of the process and generates a coverage file.
+The logic of the listener process is already integrated into the tape.

-### 参考文档
+### Reference Document
 https://istanbul.js.org/docs/tutorials/iotjs/